dylanon/tham-wp-theme/README.md

   - Move date under post title and style it red
 7. 404 Error Page
   - Loads when the user tries to access a URL that doesn't exist, and displays a message.
+  - Also has a search bar, and allows for searching of the site's content.

 ### v1.6
 1. Post/page editor